mlvlab/Flipped-VQA/README.md

 ## Dataset & LLaMA Preparation

-* You can download our preprocessed datasets (NExT-QA, STAR, DramaQA, VLEP and TVQA) in [huggingface](https://huggingface.co/datasets/ikodoh/Flipped-VQA-Data).
-We also provide the fine-tuned model on each dataset.
+* You can download our preprocessed datasets (NExT-QA, STAR, DramaQA, VLEP and TVQA) in [huggingface](https://huggingface.co/datasets/ikodoh/Flipped-VQA-Data) (We also provide the fine-tuned model on each dataset).

 ```
 git lfs install